-The City of Spokane updated its Snow Response Plan for the 2017-18 Snow Season.
-The new plan includes:
+The City of Spokane is continuing with its updated Snow Response Plan for the 2018-2019 Snow Season.
+The plan provides:

 A variety of information on the City's Snow Response Plan is below.
 Follow the City of Spokane on twitter and Facebook for information when it snows.
 And use the below map to track the progress of plows during Full-City Plow events.